In this blog post, we'll see into how findByName works in Spring

 Good question!

-method will return the first product it encounters with the
+The findByName method will return the first product it encounters with the

 given name.
 If you expect multiple

-products with the same name and want to retrieve all of them, you should use findAllByName
+products with the same name and want to retrieve all of them, you should use findAllByName:

 public interface ProductRepository extends JpaRepository<Product, Long> {